-A light lunch is served during the opening plenary session, after which attendees head to concurrent sessions chosen during the registration process.
+A light lunch is served, after which attendees head to concurrent sessions chosen during the registration process.
 The Meeting precedes the Bulletin’s Annual Dinner and the Board’s private discussions to set the iconic Doomsday Clock.

-The reception of cocktails and hors d’œuvres, preceding the Annual Dinner and following the Annual Meeting, is a time when registrants from day and evening programs can mingle and converse with colleagues, friends, and the Bulletin's leadership.
+The reception of cocktails and hors d’œuvres, following the Annual Meeting and preceding the Annual Dinner, is a time when registrants from day and evening programs can mingle and converse with colleagues, friends, and the Bulletin's leadership.

 The Bulletin's Annual Dinner is a signature event supported by the philanthropic and corporate communities and attended by civic, scientific, and academic leaders from all over the world.
 The Annual Dinner features keynote speakers who are cutting-edge experts on topics of nuclear risk, climate change, and disruptive technologies.
 The evening also recognizes individuals who make major contributions in the fields of journalism, science, advocacy, and art to create a healthier, safer planet.